-How have you, or are you attempting to, influence the position?
+How have you influenced, or are you attempting to influence their position?

 Our Company was instrumental in securing an HFC-free commitment on behalf of the full CGF membership in 2010 and helped coordinate three Refrigeration Summits for CGF Members to advance progress on these commitments.